chickensoft-games/chickensoft_site/blog/2025-02-18-display-scaling/index.md

 theme/default_font_generate_mipmaps=true
 ```

 If all this sounds like too much trouble, you can just spin up a new project with the Chickensoft GodotGame template.
-It's already got all this setup for you!
+It's already got all this configured for you out-of-the-box!

 <Spacer><GithubCard profile='chickensoft-games' repo='GodotGame' /></Spacer>

 ### High-Level Scaling Behaviors

-Now that your project is setup, you can use Chickensoft's high-level scaling behaviors API from [GameTools].
+Now that your project is set up, you can use Chickensoft's high-level scaling behaviors API from [GameTools].
 It's just a single line of code that allows you to determine how your app or game should be presented and scaled.

 ```csharp
 public override void _Ready() {